JohnnyPeng123/hierarchical_bar_chart-/README.md

 3. hbar.r - R function named "hbar" that produce hbar chart in R environment leveraging "r2d3" package and the original D3.js by Mike Bostock

-4. main.r - a simple use case to demonstration how to use the hbar.r function to generate hbar chart.
+4. demo.r - a simple use case to demonstration how to use the hbar.r function to generate hbar chart.